olifrost/olifrost.github.io/about.md

 ## Where are you from?
 I was born London but I'm currently [seeking citizenship in São Tomé](/blog/sao-tome-citizen/).

-## Why do you have a coat hook on your shirt?
+## Why do you sometimes have a coat hook on your shirt?
 It's a [SHOOK]({{ site.baseurl }}{% post_url 2018-02-03-shook-shirt-hook %}).

 ## When a shirt becomes a pyjama shirt can it ever go back?
 Only for short trips to the shops.

 ## Did you create this dope website with Wix?
-No, all my work is traditionally hand-coded.
+No, I traditionally hand-code all my work.

+## What made that thing you posted?
+Unless otherwise mentioned I produce everything on my own.
+However, with a gun to my head and forced to choose I'll say I'm a writer.
+In fact, I'll say pretty much whatever you want in that case.

 ## Will you do something for me?
 [Ask me](mailto:{{ site.author.email }}).
 As long as it's not weird…